breichhoff/addressDemo/README.md

 For database configuration, I created 3 databases in total, one each for development, testing, and production.
 It was unnecessary to create 3 databases, but made it simpler to follow the tutorial.
 These three databases are: addressdemo_development, addressdemo_test, and addressdemo_production.
 A user was created on my machine called rubyuser.
 If you would like to use a different user in testing, the database.yml file inside of the folder config will need to be modified.

+I did not get to using scaffolding for this project as the tutorial talked about scaffolding tools last, after I had already finished the application.

 Rails version: 5.0.0.1
 Ruby version:  2.3.1p112
 Postgresql version: 9.5.5